Why is Taiwan so exposed to earthquakes and so well prepared to withstand them?

 Taiwan was struck Wednesday by its most powerful earthquake in a quarter of a century

 TAIPEI, Taiwan -- Taiwan was struck Wednesday by its most powerful earthquake in a quarter of a century.
-At least nine people were killed and hundreds injured, buildings and highways damaged and train service interrupted.
+At least nine people were killed and hundreds injured, buildings and highways damaged and dozens of workers at quarries stranded.

 Taiwan is no stranger to powerful earthquakes yet their toll on the high-tech island's 23 million residents has been relatively contained thanks to its excellent earthquake preparedness, experts say.